rpm2003rpm/netlist2ss/README.md

 # Files

 test: folder containing all the tests for the code.
-Type ./test/run_all.sh to run them.
+Type python3 test/test.py to run them.

 examples: sample netlists

 /netlist2ss/netlist2ss.py: calculate the space space-state representation

-/netlist2ss/sisotf.py: instantiate the netlist2ss package in order to compute the transfer function for a single input and single output system (the sisotf command is added when you install this package using the setup-tools)
+/netlist2ss/sisotf.py: instantiate the netlist2ss package in order to compute the transfer function for a single input and single output system (the netlist2ss-sisotf command is added when you install this package using the setup-tools)

 /netlist2ss/\_\_init\_\_.py: init file